ybabts/EAV/README.md

 ## Error messaging improvements

-Traditional error handling in JavaScript can often provide a singular, generic error message that encapsulates the issue at hand.
+Traditional error handling in JavaScript often provides a singular, generic error message that encapsulates the issue at hand.
 However, with complex applications, understanding the root cause of an issue often requires context from various levels of your application stack.
-With the Errors as Values approach, error handling becomes far more informative and layered.
+The Errors as Values approach facilitates this by enabling layered error messaging.
 As an error propagates up through the layers of your application, each layer can add its own context to the error message.
-This gives you a layered, multi-level view into where and why an error occurred.
-For instance, instead of just receiving a high level error such as `"Could not get git branches"` or reveiving a low level error message like `"File 'packed-refs' no found"`, you could receive an error message like
-`"Could not get git branches because: Could not read 'refs/heads' directory and: File 'packed-refs' not found"`.
+This provides a detailed narrative of the error's journey through your application, making it easier to diagnose and resolve issues.
+For instance, instead of just receiving a high-level error such as `"Could not get git branches"` or receiving a low-level error message like `"File 'packed-refs' not found"`, you could receive an error message like `"Could not get git branches because: Could not read 'refs/heads' directory and: File 'packed-refs' not found"`.
+This layered, multi-level view into where and why an error occurred significantly improves error diagnosis and resolution.
-This approach provides a detailed narrative of the error's journey through your application, making it easier to diagnose and resolve issues.

 # Examples